fpalomo/king-kata-di/Readme-group-2.md

 The security key is a one way authentication algorithm ( md5 ) , using the next values concatenated in this order:

 * Application ID + Order ID + CC Type + CC Beholder + CC Number + CC Expiry Month + CC Expiry year + CC CVV + Charge Amount

-PSE V3:
-The security key is a hybrid encryption algorithm ( GPG , http://en.wikipedia.org/wiki/GNU_Privacy_Guard ) .
-However,
-this version has still not been released .
-It is an improvement to add for those who finish the exercise earlier. this PSE version.

---

-Ipn , extended feature:

-In order to limit the systems that we need to audit to obtain our PCI Compliance certification ( http://www.pcicomplianceguide.org/ )
-We have designed a system that allows our apps to generate the orders, and have their users connecting directly to our servers.
-In case the app uses it, we need to have an Instant Payment Notification ( IPN ) end point.
-If the request includes this ipn, we should connect to it and send the next parameters in a POST request:

-- order_id : The same coming in the request
-- transaction_id : PSP Gateway internal transaction id
-- success : [0-1]
-- error_message : In case of success 0

-If the request includes IPN endpoint, we should ensure we can connect to it before executing the payment.

 ---